dhborus/Dreams/ComputerPickUp.md

 ﻿# Thoughts on Computers and Workflow

+23 December 2019

+Manjaro stalls on the iMac -- didn't find proper Broadcom driver.
+Stuck Elementary on it.
+Fairly slow (as was Mint).
+Picking up.
+Probably makes sense to return it to IT for disposal.
+Or, if as I suspect, they don't want to it -- give it to worthy place.

+In the meantime, best to use it as the base.
+When ready to send it on, can wipe it.

 12 December 2019

 Have returned to Manjaro.
 There will, of course, be problems.
 But it is easier to get to menus, switch programs, and . . . . customize the program.
 A rolling distribution will complicate learning Linux, but there you go.